BritBox: Establishment of joint venture

 Following increased competition from the streaming giants on the public service broadcasters, the BBC (through BBC Worldwide) and ITV announced plans to create a Netflix-style TV service.
 Talks between the BBC and ITV to launch this streaming service took place in March 2016, with NBCUniversal also initially in the talks.

-BritBox's launch in the United States was officially announced in December 2016, with it launching on 7 March 2017.
+BritBox's launch in the United States was officially announced in December 2016, with the launch date to be 7 March 2017.
 The BBC and ITV announced several shows they would be running on BritBox including New Blood, Tutankhamun, The Moonstone, In The Dark, Cold Feet and crime series Silent Witness on US launch.
 On 14 February 2018, BritBox launched in Canada.

 In February 2019, it was announced that BritBox would be launched in the UK later in the year as a rival to Netflix.
 Journalist Mark Lawson likened the proposed project to BBC Worldwide's previous failed platform, Project Kangaroo, which was expected to launch in 2008, and described it as "bizarre" and "hugely risky".
 In March 2019, Channel 4 confirmed interest in collaborating with the BBC and ITV.
 McMafia, Last Tango in Halifax, Les Misérables and the sitcom Gavin & Stacey were some of the programmes available on the UK version, at launch.

 In July 2019, the BBC and ITV announced they had signed an agreement to launch BritBox in the UK in the last quarter of 2019.

-On 20 September 2019, ITV announced they had reached a deal with ViacomCBS (now Paramount Global) for Channel 5 and Comedy Central UK content.
+On 20 September 2019, ITV announced it had reached a deal with ViacomCBS (now Paramount Global) for Channel 5 and Comedy Central UK content.
 This was followed by an announcement on 27 September that Samsung TVs, Freeview Play and YouView would be the first distribution platforms.

 In October 2019, BritBox launched its "testing phase" (beta) in the United Kingdom, to which users could sign up for a free trial to have a "snapshot of what will be there at launch".

 On 15 October 2019, BBC Studios global distribution president, Paul Dempsey, admitted there were more markets where the UK-skewing service could work.
 Alongside the launch of BritBox in Australia, taking the service into its fourth market, BBC Studios and ITV have announced that they will continue to evaluate new opportunities for the roll-out of BritBox in additional territories around the world.